MoeMoeen/smart_personal_planner/README.md

 - ✅ Phase 1: Create goals, tasks, AI plans
 - 🔜 Phase 2: Track progress, send reminders
 - 🔮 Phase 3: Learn from behavior, personalize further

+### Short Term Todo
+- Save plan feedback to db
+- Add general logging via logger
+- Add smart logging from comments to auto-update later project todos or project roadmap
+- Once plan is approved, we'll use the ai-generated code to automatically save it to the db.